-The beginning of this stage in the annual vegetative cycle of the vine. is about six to eight weeks after budding.
-The exact point in time depends on the year-specific temperature development, the temperature totals achieved at the respective location and the vine-specific growth under changing weather conditions.
-Constant warm temperatures with a good water supply accelerate the speed of shoot growth and thus the formation of the inflorescence (Latin: Inflorescence, also flowering, umbel, droplets or glow per country and region) on the third to seventh shoot node.
-Depending on the zonal climate, microclimate and solar radiation, flowering takes place from mid-May to late July in the northern hemisphere (in Central Europe, according to the old winemakers' rule, flowering begins on 24 June = St. John's Day, plus or minus eight days), in the southern hemisphere from November to mid-December.
+The beginning of this stage in the annual vegetation cycle of the grapevine is about six to eight weeks after budbreak.
+The exact time depends on the year-specific temperature development, the temperature totals reached at the respective location as well as the vine variety-specific growth under changing weather.
+Constantly warm temperatures with a good water supply accelerate the speed of shoot growth and thus the formation of the inflorescence (lat. inflorescence, depending on the country and region also flower, umbel, dotzen or geschein) on the third to seventh shoot node.
+Depending on the zonal climate, microclimate and solar radiation, flowering takes place in the northern hemisphere from mid-May to late July (in Central Europe, according to old winegrowers' rules, it starts on 24 June = St. John's Day, plus or minus eight days), in the southern hemisphere from November to mid-December.
 In contrast to many other flowering plants, the individual flowers of the vine are small, greenish-yellow and rather inconspicuous due to the absence of petals and show flowers.
-As the fruit ripens, the individual blossoms form the individual berries of the grape.
+The individual grape berries form from the individual flowers when the fruit ripens.